 \section{Extended Time-Contingent Evaluation}

-This section expands on \S\ref{section:results} with method descriptions, offline baselines, corruption-aggregated sweeps across all temporal scenarios, and per-corruption analysis; the latter includes a winner table across all 240 evaluations and utility decomposition under strict pressure.
-We report results for a single seed; complete per-batch logs are available in the supplementary code repository.
-In tables reporting results, \textbf{bold} indicates best performance and \underline{underline} indicates second best.
+This section expands upon our findings in \S\ref{section:results}.
+First, we provide detailed method descriptions and offline baselines, followed by corruption-aggregated sweeps across all temporal scenarios.
+Second, we consider per-corruption analysis, introducing a winners table spanning all 240 evaluations alongside utility decompositions under strict pressure.
+To demonstrate the generality of our observations, we report additional results on an extended suite of datasets, models, and hardware platforms.
+All evaluations use a single seed, with complete per-batch logs made available in our code repository.